defuncart/flutter_shogi_board/README.md

 ![](docs/screenshots/01.png)

-Presently the package is very basic in which it can determine the static board position for a given game and move pieces from one position to another.
-As it is still highly experimental, 0.0.x versioning is used. *shogi* is also in active development and similarly versioned.
+As this package is still highly experimental, 0.0.x versioning is used. *shogi* is also in active development and similarly versioned.

 ## Getting Started